Skip to main content

 for Humanity

-We partner with local businesses, churches and volunteers to help build homes with qualifying families.
+We partner with local businesses, churches, and volunteers to help build homes with qualifying families.
 Volunteers provide most of the labor, and individual and corporate donors provide money and materials to build Habitat houses.
 Most importantly, partner families play a large role in the building of the home.
-They invest 250 hours of labor – “sweat equity” – into building their homes and the homes of others.
+They invest 300-500 hours of labor – “sweat equity” – into building their homes and the homes of others.
 They also make income-based mortgage payments which go into a fund that is used to build more houses.

 With the generous support of donors and volunteers LAHFH has made a lasting and meaningful impact in our community by helping local families realize their dreams of home-ownership and furthering Habitat’s goal of simple, decent and affordable housing.